MengyuanGAO/SI507_FinalProject/README.md

 ## Outcomes
 ### CSV files
 There will be two csv files generated containing the information we get.
-* Ann Arbor.csv: this file contains the information of 50 restaurants in Ann Arbor(the maximum number we can get)
+* Ann Arbor.csv: this file contains the information of 50 restaurants in Ann Arbor(the maximum number we can get).
   * name:restaurants' name
   * category: which kind of restaurant they are
   * price: which price level they belong to, raning from $ to $$$